 To support strategic decision-making about the future of air and space power for Air Force and its partners

-The APDC operates with six related sections: Executive; Strategy and Engagement; Development; Doctrine, Education and the Office of Air Force History.
+The APDC operates the following sections: Executive; Strategy and Engagement; Development; Doctrine, and Education.

 For a detailed overview of the APDC, including its goals, you can view the Centre's Strategic Plan.

 Air and space power is a cornerstone of Australia’s security, and Australia’s unique strategic geography means that will always be so.
 As the principal provider of Australia’s air and space power, the RAAF is tasked with the conduct of air and space operations in pursuit of the nation’s security and defence.
 As exponents of air and space power, all members of the RAAF have an inherent responsibility to be knowledgeable regarding the theory and doctrine of air and space power; Air Force members are to be professional masters.
 In recognition of this basic need, the then Chief of the Air Staff, Air Marshal Ray Funnell AC ordered the formation of the RAAF Air Power Studies Centre in 1989 to develop and articulate air power doctrine.

 The Centre produced the RAAF’s first Air Power Manual in 1990, which at that time was only the second of its type in the world.
 As well as establishing the strategic foundation for the application of air power in an Australian context, the Air Power Manual also brought international acclaim to the Centre and the RAAF.
 From those roots the development of strategic air and space power doctrine and the promotion of air and space power have remained the APDC’s primary goals.